Frequently asked questions

 UC does not have a preferred math course sequence.
 Individual schools or districts may determine the best sequence that will enrich their students’ learning whether they choose the traditional Algebra 1 - Geometry - Algebra 2 sequence or an integrated math sequence.

-- IM 1 + IM 2 + Advanced Mathematics course
+- Mathematics 1 → Mathematics 2 → Advanced Mathematics

 Does UC approve three- or four-semester long math courses?

 One-year mathematics courses taken over three or four semesters are acceptable to meet the “c” requirement, but credit will be granted for only one year of coursework.
 All grades earned are computed into the UC GPA calculation.
 Two-year (or four-semester) math courses should be listed as two separate courses on an “a-g” course list and appropriately categorized as “Yr 1 or 2” and “Yr 2 of 2”.